3 Careers for Artists

 Museum Worker

 Museum Workers prepare and restore items for museum collections and exhibits.
-Archivists appraise and maintain historically significant records and documents.
+Archivists maintain historically significant records and documents.
 Curators oversee collections (artwork and historic items).

 BLS Overview